-Following this, the bibliometric analysis and density analysis were discussed.
-These were conducted based on various factors such as the year of publication, the country of publication and the number of articles published within it, affiliation, funding organization, number of articles per author, and number of citations of the scientific articles included in the selection.
-For this choice, the Hirsch Index (h) value is 15.
-As part of outlining the process, we considered important to discuss the financing and publishing density situation as well as the criteria we utilized to create bibliographic linkages.
+Subsequently, the bibliometric analysis and the density analysis were addressed, which were carried out according to the year of publication, according to the country of publication and the number of articles per country, according to affiliation, according to the funding organization, according to the number of articles per author, and according to the number of citations of the scientific articles in the selection.

+The Hirsch Index (h Index) for this selection is 15.
+In this part of establishing the methodology used, I considered it appropriate to present the criteria we approached in creating bibliographic links and the situation of funding and publication density.

-Using the data produced from the Web of Science database, the WOSviewer program created a map showing the density of citations between authors; the analysis type Bibliographic coupling and the analysis unit Authors and documents with at least two authors has been considered relevant for this research.
+Through the WOSviewer software, a map of the density of citations between authors was generated, using the data exported from the Web of Science database, and I selected the analysis type Bibliographic coupling and the analysis unit Authors and documents with at least 2 authors.